boada/data-science-interviews/answered.md

 **What’s the learning rate? 👶**

 In gradient descent, the learning rate is the size of the step that you take along the steepest gradient.
+In neural networks, the learning rate is the rate at which you update your weights.
+Each data point demands a certain change to the bias and weights of each neuron.
+But to avoid overfitting, instead of simply updating the bias and weights by the amount that that data point demands, you instead retard that adjustment by a specified amount-- that amount is the learning rate.

 <br/>

 **What happens when the learning rate is too large?
 Too small? 👶**

-If the learning rate is too large, you may miss (overshoot) a local minimum.
+If the learning rate is too large, you may miss (overshoot) a local minimum of the cost function.
 If it's too small, it will take too long / be too computationally expensive to reach a local minimum.

 <br/>